n0kk/ahud/README.md

 In the `customization` folder, you'll find various folders that change the look of certain HUD elements.
 To use one of these custom features, simply copy the contents of the folder (`resource`, `scripts`, or sometimes both) to the root directory (default `ahud-master`) and replace the files when prompted.

 ####Custom colors
-The color of various HUD elements (health and ammo numbers, damage numbers, crosshair and flash damage, etc.) can be easily changed in `resource\clientscheme.res`.
+The color of various HUD elements (health and ammo numbers, damage numbers, crosshair and flash damage, etc.) can be easily changed in `resource\scheme\colors.res`.
 Edit anything under  `CUSTOM COLORS` using RGBA (e.g., `0 255 0 255` = Green and `255 255 0 255` = Yellow).

 ####Custom crosshairs
 Navigate to `scripts\hudlayout.res`.
 Under `KnucklesCrosses`, change the values of `visible` and `enabled` to `1` to use the crosshairs.
 In the `scripts` folder, you'll find `KnucklesCrosses.png`, which shows what crosshair corresponds with which character (e.g., the normal cross crosshair is `a`).
 Find the crosshair  you want to use and Use the character as a value for `labelText`.
 To change the size and add an outline, simply follow the format for the value of `font` (default is `size:30,outline:off`).
-The color of the crosshair is listed in `resource\clientscheme.res`.
+The color of the crosshair is listed in `resource\scheme\colors.res`.

 Note: Not every crosshair will be perfectly centered because of different resolutions and aspect ratios.
 If your crosshair is not perfectly centered, experiment with changing the `xpos` and `ypos` values (and possibly the `wide`, and `tall` values as well).

 ####Crosshair damage flash
 If using any of the custom crosshairs, the crosshair damage flash will be on by default.
-To change the color of the flash, navigate to `resource\clientscheme.res` and change the RGBA value of `CrosshairDamage` under `CUSTOM COLORS`.
+To change the color of the flash, navigate to `resource\scheme\colors.res` and change the RGBA value of `CrosshairDamage` under `CUSTOM COLORS`.
 To disable, change the RGBA value of `CrosshairDamage` to the same as `Crosshair`.

 ####Home Server button
 To use the Home Server button (the heart on the Main Menu) in conjunction with your favorite server, add `alias JoinHomeServer "connect x.x.x.x:xxxx"` in your `autoexec.cfg`.